Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: Statement of the results

-The proof of this fact proceeds as follows: \begin{itemize} \item First we prove (Proposition \ref{hyperbolic ball} and Theorem \ref{hyperbolictimes}) that there exists $\kappa_1>1$ and a $\delta_1>0$ small enough such that for every interval $I \subset \mathbb{S}^1$ and every $\omega \in \tilde{\Omega}$, there exists a sequence of times $\tau_k$ and of intervals $J_k$ such that
+The proof of this fact proceeds as follows: \begin{itemize} \item First we prove (Proposition \ref{hyperbolic ball} and Theorem \ref{hyperbolictimes}) that there exists $\kappa_1>1$ and a $\delta_1>0$ small enough such that for every interval $I \subset \mathbb{S}^1$ there exists a sequence of almost surely finite stopping times $\tau_k$ and intervals $J_k$ such that